-In the absence of statutory and judicial guidance, the Industrial Commission is proposing rules consistent with the following:
+The Industrial Commission is proposing rules consistent with the following:

-Shift differentials and premiums meant to compensate an employee for work performed under differing conditions (such as hazard pay or a shift differential for working at night) should be included when computing an employee's hourly rate.
-On the other hand, overtime, holiday pay, bonuses, other types of incentive pay, tips, and gifts do not need to be included in an hourly rate determination.
+Shift differentials and premiums meant to compensate an employee for work performed under differing conditions (such as hazard pay or a shift differential for working at night) must be included when computing an employee's hourly rate for earned paid sick time purposes.
+On the other hand, overtime, holiday pay, bonuses, other types of incentive pay (which do not include shift differentials and premiums meant to compensate and employee for work performed under differing conditions), tips, and gifts do not need to be included in an hourly rate determination.